Serves: 10 to 12

 - 1 tbsp dried rose petals

 Preheat oven to 170⁰C.
-Grease two deep 22 cm round cake tins; lightly coat the sides and base of the tins with flour and tap out the excess.
+Grease two deep 22 cm round cake tins then lightly coat the sides and base of the tins with flour and tap out the excess.

 Place eggs and sugar in the bowl of an electric stand mixer.
 Beat for 8 minutes or until thick and creamy with the whisk attachment.
 The mixture should form thick ribbons when the whisk is lifted.